New Jersey Dirt Bike Rules: What Riders Need to Know

 Rider Requirements

-• Helmet Use: All riders and passengers are required by state law to wear a helmet that meets U.S. Department of Transportation standards.
+All riders and passengers must wear a U.S. Department of Transportation–approved helmet.

-• Eye Protection: If the motorcycle is not equipped with a transparent windscreen, riders must wear protective glasses, goggles, or a face shield.
+If the motorcycle does not have a windshield, riders must wear protective glasses, goggles, or a face shield.

 Penalties for Non-Compliance

-Failure to adhere to New Jersey’s dirt bike laws can result in:
+Failure to follow New Jersey dirt bike requirements may result in:

 Relevant New Jersey Laws and Agencies